-In addition, you need the following information:
+In addition, you need:

-- · A chart of accounts - Listing of open accounts payable invoices - Listing of accounts receivable invoices (including fully paid) for jobs that are in progress - · Job information: names, clients, and addresses - Contract amounts - Payroll information regarding employee balances, unions, company deductions, local taxes, and so forth.
+- · A chart of accounts - A list of open accounts payable invoices - A list of accounts receivable invoices (including fully paid) for jobs that are in progress - Job information: names, clients, and addresses - Contract amounts - Payroll information regarding employee balances, unions, company deductions, local taxes, and so forth.

 Caution!
 Once set up and saved, you cannot delete a chart of accounts, and you cannot edit it after you have entered a transaction.
-Call Customer Support or your business partner if you need more information.
+Contact Customer Support or your business partner if you need more information.